Tearran/pingBotPWM/README.md

-A simple `Arduino` obstacle avoiding roving robot. the rover uses the folloing:
+A simple `Arduino` obstacle avoiding roving robot.

+The rover uses the folloing:

 - HC-SR04 ping sensor